Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 No, Claimable Rewards can be withdrawn at any point in time by a staker without resetting their ramp-up period progress.
 For Node Operator Stakers, the ramp-up period only applies to the base rewards on their staked LINK, but not for auto-delegation rewards from Community Stakers.

-Token holders will be able to stake their LINK using the staking.chain.link webpage.
+Token holders can stake their LINK using the staking.chain.link interface.
 Read this blog or watch this video for a step-by-step tutorial on how to stake your LINK in v0.2.
+Note that when the v0.2 community pool is filled, additional LINK can only be staked once an existing staker completes a withdrawal of their staked LINK and pool space becomes available.

 In order to stake LINK, you’ll need to have LINK tokens on Ethereum in a self-custodial wallet, where you can connect to Chainlink Staking v0.2’s frontend interface using a Web3 wallet such as MetaMask.
 Your wallet will also need to contain ETH to pay for Ethereum network transaction fees.